Microsoft co-founder Paul Allen dies aged 65

 The decision thrust Microsoft on to the throne of technology and the two Seattle natives became billionaires.

+"As co-founder of Microsoft, in his own quiet and persistent way, he created magical products, experiences and institutions, and in doing so, he changed the world.

+"I have learned so much from him – his inquisitiveness, curiosity and push for high standards are something that will continue to inspire me and all of us at Microsoft.

-Both later dedicated themselves to philanthropy.
+Both Mr Allen and Mr Gates later dedicated themselves to philanthropy.

-Over the course of several decades, Mr Allen gave more than two billion dollars to a wide range of interests, including ocean health, homelessness and advancing scientific research.
+Over the course of several decades, Mr Allen gave more than $2 billion to a wide range of interests, including ocean health, homelessness and advancing scientific research.